What is a CASA?

 CASA volunteers are caring and motivated people in the community who enjoy helping kids navigate through the court system.
 Surprisingly, these volunteers do not need to have any legal experience and come from all backgrounds.
 All volunteers will be trained by staff members and will have the opportunity to participate in ongoing training sessions throughout the year.

-The Elkhart County Juvenile Magistrate appoints a CASA volunteer to a child involved in a neglect or abuse case.
-The CASA is trained to work with all individuals involved, advocating for the best interest of the child.
+The CASA is trained to work with all individuals involved in the child's life and advocating for the best interest of the child.
 The CASA is encouraged to develop a relationship with the child involved.
 The CASA provides the magistrate with well-rounded, objective information and recommendations.
 CASA volunteers are a consistent voice for a child who has no voice in court.

 Who can be a CASA?